tmdoit/node-red-contrib-alasql/README.md

 Please [consult the AlaSQL wiki](https://github.com/agershun/alasql/wiki/readme) to undertand the flexible nature of the library.

-## Ala-file - Import and Export files
+## AlaFile - Import and Export files

 You also can use `ala-file` component to perform import and export operations with files.
 The parameters include: